 22. You’ll Wish You Took More Photos

-Not the perfect, posed ones—but the real moments.
-The messy kitchen, the laughing kids, the everyday life.
-Those are the memories you’ll want later.
+Not the posed, perfect photos—but real, authentic moments.
+The messy kitchen, the kids laughing, the day-to-day life.
+Those are the memories you’ll cherish.

 23. It’s Okay to Outgrow Things